Liquor license: Finland

-In Finland a liquor licence from the Regional State Administrative Agency (Aluehallintavirasto) is needed for businesses manufacturing, serving or importing alcohol.
-Licences are usually non-limited but licences for limited periods also exist.
+In Finland, a liquor license from the Regional State Administrative Agency (Aluehallintavirasto) is needed for businesses manufacturing, serving or importing alcohol.
+Licenses are usually non-limited but licenses for limited periods also exist.

-A liquor licence can be granted to any mature natural or legal person who has not been declared bankrupt.
-Persons applying for a licence also need to be able to support themselves financially and be generally trustworthy.
+A liquor license can be granted to any mature natural or legal person who has not been declared bankrupt.
+Persons applying for a license also need to be able to support themselves financially and be generally trustworthy.
 There also separate rules for the premises alcohol is served in.
-Liquor licences are not transferable.
+Liquor licenses are not transferable.

-Before 2018 Finnish liquor licences were divided into classes A, B and C. A class A licence allowed serving alcohol up to 80% per volume, a B class licence up to 22% volume and a C class licence only fermented beverages up to 4.7% per volume.
+Before 2018 Finnish liquor licenses were divided into classes A, B and C. A class A license allowed serving alcohol up to 80% per volume, a B class license up to 22% volume and a C class license only fermented beverages up to 4.7% per volume.

-In 2020 the typical cost for a liquor licence in Finland was 450 to 650 euro.
-In November 2020 Finland had about 9 thousand active liquor licences.
+In 2020, the typical cost for a liquor license in Finland was 450 to 650 euro.
+In November 2020, Finland had about 9 thousand active liquor licenses.